Multi-Jet Production in Deep Inelastic Scattering with Pythia: Computational setup and validation

 Parton-level events are merged with \pythia 8.3, using the \vincia antenna shower \cite{Brooks:2020upa} in conjunction with its dedicated sectorized multi-jet merging framework \cite{Brooks:2020mab}.
-The necessary modifications to enable merging in DIS will be included in a future \pythia release.
+The necessary modifications to enable merging in DIS are included in \pythia version 8.313 onwards.
 The hadronization and fragmentation of showered configurations is performed with \pythia's Lund string-fragmentation model \cite{Andersson:1983ia}, using \vincia's preliminary default tune \cite{Brooks:2020upa}, which has been derived based on the methods developed for \pythia's Monash 2013 tune \cite{Skands:2014pea}.
 In the shower evolution, we use a two-loop running of the strong coupling with $\alpha_\mathrm{S}(m_Z)=0.118$ in the $\overline{\mathrm{MS}}$ scheme.
-The effective coupling is evaluated in the CMW scheme \cite{Catani:1990rr} with additional renormalisation-scale factors \cite{Brooks_2020}.
+The effective coupling is evaluated in the CMW scheme \cite{Catani:1990rr} with additional renormalization-scale factors \cite{Brooks_2020}.
 Analyses are performed using \pythia's internal analysis routines and the \rivet framework \cite{Bierlich:2019rhm}, for which we have prepared new analyses for HERA data.
 The details of these analyses are discussed in section~\ref{sec4:results}.